Skip to Content

 Gluten Free Pie Crust Recipe

-This recipe for gluten free pie crust has been a long time in the making.
+This recipe for gluten free pie crust has indeed been a long time in the making.
 Honestly, I had always sucked at pie crusts.
-It was just such a challenge for me.
+Overall, it was just such a challenge for me.

 I didn’t start making my first gf pie crust until I was well into my 20’s.
 My mom always made the best ever pie crust so I never really had to make my own.
 She was the pie lady.

-Practice and good technique makes perfect homemade pie crust!
+Practice makes perfect simple and easy pie crust!

 Making a pie crust is really an art.
 It’s not something that just happens perfectly the first time you make it.
 You have to really get a feel for what the dough is supposed to look like, how thin you can roll it without it falling apart when you try to transfer it, etc. Too wet?
 Too dry?
 You’ll learn as you go.